-Entry to Butterfly World is now just £5 per person (under 3s free).
-Open 10am-4pm daily.
+Butterfly World re-opens for its sixth season on 24 March 2014.
+Entry is just £5 per person until 30 April (under 3s free).
+Open 10am-5pm daily.

 Children can also run wild and free in the Natural Play Area complete with willow tunnels, slides and swings and meet the Very Hungry Caterpillar™ in his edible garden while others can relax by the Chrysalis lake, browse the specialist plant shop for butterfly and bee

 attracting plants or refuel in the Nectar House Cafe.

 For garden enthusiasts: a Through the Flowerpot Garden allows visitors to see the world from an insect's eye view; the Spangle Gall Garden engages children in ten different mini-installations and the Theatre of Insects Garden shows how even the strangest of man-made objects can create an ecologically sensitive habitat for insects.
 Visitors can also enjoy a spiral Proboscis walk and Antennae paths lined with south-facing chalk banks and wildflowers to attract native butterflies and insects.

 Butterfly World is served by local buses, St Albans train station and is situated just off the M1, junction 6a and M25, junction 21a.
 View our photo gallery from Phase 1 (2009).